kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### August 17th Review and Homework

-There were only 2 kids today, so we just continued to work on the Walk throught the forest project.
+There were only 2 kids today, so we just continued to work on the Walk through the forest project.
 The main idea of the project is that the character just continues to walk along on one screen and things come along and happen to him.
 The extended video below shows what I mean.
 See how the poison rain comes and he is touched by it.
 Some ideas of what could happen next:

 * A mountain comes and he has to climb it.
 * A fairy comes and offers him a glass of water.